PachowStudios/BadTummyBunny-LudumDare32/README.md

-# Bad Tummy Bunny
-A game I made for Ludum Dare 32.

-I am currently continuing development on this but all further updates are closed source.
 This repo is the exact state of the game when it was submitted to The Ludum Dare.

+Development was continued [here](https://github.com/rshea0/BadTummyBunny) for a bit.